-Neuren owns issued composition of matter patents for trofinetide in the United States and Europe, which expire in 2022, with the potential to extend to 2027.
-Neuren also owns issued patents that expire in 2032 concerning the use of trofinetide to treat Rett syndrome and Fragile X syndrome in the United States; autism spectrum disorders in Europe; Rett syndrome, Fragile X syndrome and autism in Japan; and autism spectrum disorders in Australia.
-Patent applications for trofinetide in autism spectrum disorders are still under examination in Canada, Brazil and Israel.
+Neuren owns issued composition of matter patents for trofinetide in the United States and Europe, which expire in 2022.
+Neuren also owns issued patents that expire in 2032 concerning the use of trofinetide to treat Rett syndrome and Fragile X syndrome in the United States; autism spectrum disorders in Europe; Rett syndrome, Fragile X syndrome and autism in Japan and Israel; and autism spectrum disorders in Australia.
+Patent applications for trofinetide in autism spectrum disorders are still under examination in Canada and Brazil.

-For NNZ-2591, Neuren owns issued composition of matter patents in the United States, Europe and Japan which expire in 2024, with the potential to extend to 2029.
-Neuren also owns an issued patent that expires in 2034 concerning the use of NNZ-2591 to treat neurodevelopmental disorders in the United States.
-Patent applications for NNZ-2591 in neurodevelopmental disorders are still under examination in Europe and Japan.
+For NNZ-2591, Neuren owns issued composition of matter patents in the United States, Europe and Japan which expire in 2024.
+Neuren also owns issued patents that expire in 2034 concerning the use of NNZ-2591 to treat neurodevelopmental disorders in the United States, Europe and Japan.